Automattic/wp-calypso/client/layout/guided-tours/docs/API.md

 ## combineTours

-This is a factory for the top-level component of GT, called `<AllTours>`.
-This is an internal API of Guided Tours and you shouldn't be worrying about its internals, unless you are making framework changes.
-It accepts a single argument - object with Tours and is used in client/lib/guided-tours/config.js.
-Edit that file to add a new tour.
+This is a factory for the top-level component of Guided Tours.
+You shouldn't be worrying about its internals, unless you are making framework changes.
+It accepts a single argument — an object with Tours — and is used in `client/lib/guided-tours/config.js`.
+When adding a new tour, make sure to include it in that file.

 ### Example